 Janet Beachler Scholarship -- amount varies

-Coal, Topaz, Onyx and Beryl Memorial Scholarships -- $500 each scholarship
+Coal, Topaz, Onyx, Beryl and Touhy Memorial Scholarships -- $500 per scholarship

 Earl O. Dickinson Veterinary Student Award of Merit -- $500 minimum

-Awarded to a second-year student that has demonstrated honesty, dedication, dependability, congeniality and hard work; elected by the second-year student body.
+Awarded to a student that has demonstrated honesty, dedication, dependability, congeniality and hard work; elected by the second-year student body.

 Kurt and Sarah Gauger Scholarship -- amount varies